ispc/ispc/docs/ispc.rst

-* When requesting that ICC generate code with strict floating point precision compliance (using ICC option ``-fp-model strict``) or using of floating point exceptions (using ICC option ``-fp-model except``) the compiler will generate code that uses the x87 unit rather than KNC's vector unit.
+* When requesting that ICC generate code with strict floating point precision compliance (using ICC option ``-fp-model strict``) or accurate reporting of floating point exceptions (using ICC option ``-fp-model except``) the compiler will generate code that uses the x87 unit rather than KNC's vector unit.
 For similar reasons, the options ``–ansi`` and ``–fmath-errno`` may result in calls to math functions that are implemented in x87 rather than KNC instructions.
   This will have a significant performance impact.
+See the ICC manual for details on these compiler options.

 All of these issues are currently actively being addressed and will be fixed in future releases.